There are plenty of things to do in Uzbekistan, and one of the more challenging – until recently – was simply getting into the country.

 I traveled throughout the country on my own, independently.
 But that’s not for everyone and if my itinerary sounds a bit rushed or complicated, consider taking an Uzbekistan tour.

 There are dozens of reliable operators offering Uzbekistan vacation packages, some of whom have been in business in the region for years.
 Visit the country itself, or incorporate it into a tour that covers several Central Asian countries.
 I was delighted to have visited Kyrgyzstan first, as that helped me realize how vastly different Central Asian countries could be from one another.

 Whatever you decide, it will be an extraordinary adventure.

 A few final thoughts…

 Much of Uzbekistan, one of the five so-called “Stans”, is not naturally stunning.

-You come to Uzbekistan for the history, the culture, the architecture, for the sense of civilization reflected in a symmetry and a love of detail so beautiful UNESCO designated three entire city centers – Khiva, Bukhara and Samarkand – as World Heritage sites.
+You come to Uzbekistan for the history, the culture, the architecture, for the sense of civilization reflected in symmetry and a love of detail so beautiful UNESCO designated three entire city centers – Khiva, Bukhara, and Samarkand – as World Heritage sites.

 I mentioned at the start that I almost didn’t make it into Uzbekistan.
 I also nearly didn’t make it OUT, either.

 As I checked in for departure and made my way through airport security, two armed military men grabbed my arms and walked me away.
 They checked my passport, threw it on an abandoned shelf where anyone could have picked it up (by far the scariest thing that happened), and whisked me away.
 We walked down a set of stairs, crossed an outdoor lot, and re-entered the building into what must have been the baggage sorting belly of Tashkent Airport.
 My backpack was waiting for me and they sternly gestured for me to empty it.